JoenTheWizard/cpu-32bit/README.md

 - `registers.mem`: The memory set for the file registers in hex format

 ## assembler
-This will be the assembler program to output the binary file for the simulation.
+This is the assembler program to output the binary file for the simulation.
 Right now it can output the binary string.
+Some examples provided for the assembly is in `asm-examples`.

 Usage:

 `build/asm [-v] [-o filename] input_file`

-- `-o filename`: Output file
+- `-o [filename]`: Output file
 - `-v`: Verbose mode

 ## test-modules